john-itcsolutions/cheirrs/README.md

 `createuser gmu` (For Elastos' purposes.)

-`psql <dbname> < backup.sql`
+`psql <dbname> < backup.sql`, and similarly for other schemata.

+At this stage it is envisaged that we would set up one schema for each member-class in an inter-enterprise network, plus an iot schema and an oversight schema (to run Business Process Supervision from).
+Also the design would require only one database pod per member-class (not per member as in the IBM paper).
+All pods would be situated together in the cloud (and probably replicated at a site-level globally).

-At this point the remaining task is to construct the Elastos-Smartweb-Service server as a deployment with 3 replica pods.
+At this point the remaining task is to construct the Elastos-Smartweb-Service server as a deployment with 3 replica pods, and connect them to the databases.

 See the following ..